 - Stir hot pepper sauce, white beans, Parmesan cheese, and parsley into risotto until cheese is melted.
 Season with salt and black pepper.

 - Cook's Note:

-Cube and peel the butternut squash.
-To do this, I cut it in half lengthwise, then into 1 inch sections crosswise.
+- To cube a butternut squash, cut it in half lengthwise, then into 1-inch sections crosswise.
 Carefully shave the peel off in small downward cuts around each section, then cube.

 Per Serving: 437 calories; 8.6 g fat; 77.1 g carbohydrates; 11.2 g protein; 7 mg cholesterol; 1062 mg sodium.
 Full nutrition

 Fantastic recipe!
 I followed it as written, and it yielded a perfectly cooked and seasoned risotto.
 I added quite a fair amount of salt and pepper to bring out the flavor.
 Also, the squash and b...